Jose Porunnedom

-Mar Jose Porunnedom (born 13 March 1956) is a Syro-Malabar Catholic bishop who currently serves as the bishop of Manathavady Diocese.
-He is the third bishop of Manathavady Diocese.
+Mar Jose Porunnedom (born 13 March 1956) is a Syro-Malabar Catholic bishop who currently serves as the bishop of Mananthavady Diocese.
+He is the third bishop of Mananthavady Diocese.

 Early life and episcopal career

 Jose Porunnedom was born at Vettimattom of Idukki district on 13 March 1956.
 After completing his studies at St. Joseph's Minor Seminary, Tellicherry, St. Joseph's Pontifical Seminary, Aluva and at the Pontifical Urban University, Rome he was ordained a priest on 22 December 1982.
 In 1986, he went to Rome and obtained a Doctorate in Canon Law from Pontifical Oriental Institute.
 On 18 March 2004, Pope John Paul II named him as the Bishop of Mananthavady as a successor of Bishop Emmanuel Giles Pothanamuzhi.
 He was consecrated on 15 May 2004, and took charge of the diocese.